 VI.
 Executive Committee

 A. Membership and Election

-Elections for the Executive Committee shall be conducted by paper ballot prior to the last faculty meeting of the spring semester of each academic year, under the supervision of the tellers designated/selected by the Dean/Faculty.
+Elections for the Executive Committee shall be conducted by paper or electronic ballot prior to the last faculty meeting of the spring semester of each academic year, under the supervision of the tellers designated/selected by the Dean/Faculty.
 The tally of votes will be made available to those Faculty who so request.
 The candidates receiving the highest number of votes shall be declared elected.
 In the event of a tie, the existing committee shall break the tie by secret ballot; if this vote results in a tie, it shall be broken by the Dean.
 Newly elected members shall assume office at the beginning of the fall semester of each academic year.

 Whenever a vacancy occurs, a new election will be held to complete the term of office.
 If needed, newly elected members may fill vacancies that occur during the prior summer months.

 - Executive Committee business during the summer (outside the academic year) shall normally consist of the outgoing and incoming Executive Committee members who are in residence.

 The Dean shall serve as Chairperson (ex-officio) of the Executive Committee.
 The Committee will select a Vice-chairperson to serve as Chairperson in the absence of the Dean.
 The Vice-chairperson shall also serve as Chairperson of the Committee when it meets to give advice to the Chancellor and President on appointment or reappointment of the Dean.

 - The duties of the Executive Committee shall include those prescribed by the University statutes and these Bylaws.
 Principally, these are to:

 - Assist and advise the Dean in the conduct of School business, including the preparation of agenda for meetings of the Faculty.